jptogbe/inst737/README.md

-# inst737: Introduction to Data Science

-This is for class project of INST737.
+ This is for class project in INST737.

 # Data source